yangchaoforthree/CS-Ranking-Tutorial/README.md

 **Step-1**: Fork the official [CS rankings repository](https://github.com/emeryberger/CSrankings) and clone your forked copy locally.

 **Step-2**: Read [CONTRIBUTING.md](https://github.com/emeryberger/CSrankings/blob/gh-pages/CONTRIBUTING.md) carefully.
-You only need to modify csrankings-[a-z].csv and counrtry-info.csv to contain the professor/faculty information and institution information of the corresponding first letter.
+You only need to modify csrankings-[a-z].csv and country-info.csv to contain the professor/faculty information and institution information of the corresponding first letter.

 **Step-3**: Notes on modification
 - Don't use EXCEL to modify the csv files, use editor like Notepad.